Why is Maritime Security Capacity Building important?

 // Dr. Robert McCabe, Cardiff University

-Dr. McCabe is a Postdoctoral Research Associate of the project.
+Dr. McCabe is a Research Fellow in Maritime Security at Coventry University.
+Previously he worked as a Postdoctoral Research Associate at Cardiff University.
 He holds a PhD in Strategic Studies/International Security and an MA in Military History and Strategic Studies.
 His book Modern Maritime Piracy: Genesis, Evolution and Responses was published with Routledge in September 2017.
 Further information is available here.

 // Alvine Marie, Seychelles